AlbertDaYoungYT/AlbertDaYoungYT/README.md

 - 🖥 Big understanding of Neural Networks and Machine Learning Applications
 - 📲 Have fixed an iPhone's display and Samsung's display
 - 📘 Knows Windows in and out (i know it really isn't that hard)
-- 🌐 Runs and maintains their own Ubuntu Server
+- 🌐 Running and maintaining their own Ubuntu Server
 - 🏗 PCB design and part knowledge
 - 🕹 Big Gamer (join me in CS, Helldivers, Battlefield or other games on my Steam <a href="https://steamcommunity.com/id/AlbertDaYoung_YT">here</a>)